parthchandak02/buildon-nepal-trek/_posts/buildon-trek-nepal-jan-2025.md

 </div>
 <p class="image-caption">Interacting with the school children and watching them perform traditional dances</p>

-Later that night, we were introduced to the dedicated buildOn management team, including Trek Coordinator, Aradhana (Anu) Chaudhary, and Deputy Trek Director, Jharana Bam.
+Later that night, we were introduced to the dedicated buildOn management team, including Trek Coordinator, Ardahana (Anu) Chaudhary, and Deputy Trek Director, Jharana Bam.
 Learning that this would be buildOn's 419th school in Nepal and that some team members had participated in over 100 treks gave us a sense of the program's incredible scale and impact.

 ## Day 3: Welcome to Basanta